instanas2014/InputOutputGuardrail/README.md

 # GenAI Data Sanitization Demo 🔒

-A comprehensive Streamlit application for detecting and sanitizing Personally Identifiable Information (PII) in text data, with advanced AI guardrails for content validation.
+A comprehensive Streamlit demo for detecting and sanitizing Personally Identifiable Information (PII) in text data, with advanced AI guardrails for content validation.

 ## Features